huaminghuangtw/Evergreen-Notes/Permanent-Notes/You are the average of the five people you associate with most.md

 ---
 title: You are the average of the five people you associate with most
 created: 2024-11-18T09:18:12
-modified: 2025-08-27T05:01:52
+modified: 2025-08-29T08:30:45
 ---

 > _“If you are wondering who your people are, they are the ones who make your heart feel seen and your nervous system feel calm.” — Yung Pueblo_

 > _“The closer you want to get to me, the better your values have to be” — Navel Ravikant_

-> _“If you hang out with chickens, you're going to cluck and if you hang out with eagles, you're going to fly.” — Steve Maraboli_
+> _“If you hang out with chickens, you’re going to cluck and if you hang out with eagles, you’re going to fly.” — Steve Maraboli_

 > _[“Everyone you meet is a part of your journey, but not all of them are meant to stay in your life.
 Some people are just passing through to bring you gifts; either they're blessings or lessons.” — Roy T. Bennett, The Light in the Heart](https://www.goodreads.com/quotes/7929987-everyone-you-meet-is-a-part-of-your-journey-but)_ [^1]